 12) Sweden: The exception that proved the rule

 Only very few countries in the world have resisted the face mask folly.
-The most famous example certainly is Sweden (see charts below), which has also resisted the lockdown experiment.
+The most famous example is probably Sweden (see charts below), which has also resisted the lockdown experiment.
 Naturally, Swedish coronavirus mortality has remained below the European average.
 But the many vicious attacks against Sweden by much of the international media showed just how difficult it has been to escape the global madness and follow the real science during this bizarre pandemic.

 How face masks and lockdowns failed